Ohiopyle State Park

 A year later, Washington returned with 150 soldiers to evict the French.
-Washington arrived at Confluence and tried to find an easier travel route by the river.
+Washington arrived at Confluence and tried to find an easier travel route by river.
 However, the falls were impassable.
-Washington continued towards the future site of Pittsburgh and encountered a small party of French soldiers.
+Washington continued toward the future site of Pittsburgh and encountered a small party of French soldiers.
 One French soldier escaped and sought reinforcements.
 Washington built Fort Necessity to await the French retaliation.
 Overwhelming French forces caused Washington to surrender.
 The French and Indian War had begun.
 Two British armies cut roads through the area, eventually defeating the French and securing the important Ohio River Valley.

 Even as the new United States was formed, the area surrounding Ohiopyle continued to see conflicts.
 The new nation placed a tax on whiskey in 1791, which angered farmers in western Pennsylvania.
 The farmers united to attack tax collectors and their movement became known as the Whiskey Rebellion.
 When a federal marshal was attacked in 1794, George Washington and 6,000 militiamen marched the Braddock Road near Ohiopyle to put down the revolt.

-Trees, Trains and a Growing Nation
+Trees, Trains, and a Growing Nation

 In 1871, railroads reached Ohiopyle.
 The Baltimore and Ohio Railroad and eventually the Western Maryland Railroad had stations in Ohiopyle.
 At the turn of the century, lumbering became a major industry with narrow gauge railroads snaking around the hills, hauling lumber to mills in town and larger railroad lines.
 A large mill was erected near Ohiopyle Falls.
-The lumber of the surrounding Laurel Highlands was integral to the nation’s Industrial Revolution by providing fuel to the escalating steel, coal and iron industries.
+The lumber of the surrounding Laurel Highlands was integral to the nation’s Industrial Revolution by providing fuel to the escalating steel, coal, and iron industries.

 The railroads brought tourists to Ohiopyle.
 It cost one dollar to ride from Pittsburgh to Ohiopyle and back.
-By the 1880s, there were numerous hotels in the area and Ferncliff Peninsula had a boardwalk, dance pavilion, bowling alley, walking paths, tennis courts, ball fields, fountains and the Ferncliff Hotel.
+By the 1880s, there were numerous hotels in the area and Ferncliff Peninsula had a boardwalk, dance pavilion, bowling alley, walking paths, tennis courts, ball fields, fountains, and the Ferncliff Hotel.

 The freedom afforded by the automobile decreased the tourists coming to Ohiopyle by train.
 The decline in visitors was eventually the end of the Ferncliff resort.
 In time, the buildings were removed, allowing the forests to regenerate.
 Foundations of these buildings can still be seen in the Ferncliff Peninsula.
 Recognizing the natural beauty of the area, the Western Pennsylvania Conservancy purchased much of the property and sold it to the Commonwealth in the mid-1960s.